Chapter 3. Caching and queueing system

 Note

-The data in Redis from both the platform gateway and Event-Driven Ansible are partitioned; therefore, neither service can access the other’s data.
+The data in Redis from the platform gateway and Event-Driven Ansible are partitioned.
+Neither service can access the other service’s data.

-A cluster contains three primary nodes and each primary node contains a replica node.
+A cluster has three primary nodes and each primary node has a replica node.

 If a primary instance becomes unavailable due to failures, the other primary nodes will initiate a failover state to promote a replica node to a primary node.